Maria Hill, Daughter of the Regiment: Arrival in Canada and the War of 1812

-After arriving in Canada, Maria was living in Amherstberg, Ontario (likely at Fort Malden).
-On 5 May 1811, at the age of 20 she was married under the name Maria Woods to Andrew Hill of the 100th Regiment of Foot by curate Richard Pollard at St. John's Anglican Church, Sandwich in the presence of Edna Lee Croft and George Ironside (store keeper).
+After arriving in Canada, Woods was living in Amherstberg, Ontario (likely at Fort Malden).
+On 5 May 1811, at the age of 20 she married Andrew Hill of the 100th Regiment of Foot.
+The marriage was performed by curate Richard Pollard at St. John's Anglican Church, Sandwich in the presence of Edna Lee Croft and George Ironside (store keeper).
 Shortly thereafter, hostilities broke out at the Detroit/Sandwich border and the 100th Regiment of Foot was called to arms.